 9.4 Top NY hospices serving dementia patients

 The largest dementia-serving hospices in NY include VNS Health Hospice Care (NYC), Calvary Hospital (Bronx, the only Medicare-certified standalone hospital that is also a hospice in the U.S.), MJHS Hospice and Palliative Care (NYC + Long Island), Hospice Buffalo (Erie), Visiting Nurse Hospice of Rochester, Hospice of the North Country (Plattsburgh), Hospicare (Tompkins/Cortland), and Niagara Hospice (Niagara).
-Roughly one-quarter of all U.S. hospice admissions have an Alzheimer's/nervous-system primary diagnosis.
+A large share of U.S. hospice admissions have an Alzheimer's or nervous-system primary diagnosis.

 9.5 Hospice does not mean stopping all care